 Colorado has seen changes in wildfire trends.50 There were 78 large wildfires (>1,000 acres burned) between 1970 and 2012.
-But 19 of those wildfires - nearly 25 percent - occurred during the drought years between 2010 and 2012.51
+But 19 of those wildfires - nearly 25 percent - occurred during the drought years between 2010 and 2012. $^{\rm 51}$

 Smoke from wildfires increases ozone and particulate matter in the air.
 Pollutants can travel, affecting communities far from the flames.
-Smoke from the Pacific Northwest fires in August 2015 travelled up to 600 miles.
-The smoke was so dense in some distant states that residents felt certain that the fires were nearby.
-The smoke was so dense in some distant states that residents felt certain that the fires were nearby.
+Smoke from the Pacific Northwest fires in August 2015 travelled up to 600 miles.52 The smoke was so dense in some distant states that residents felt certain that the fires were nearby.53

 Wildfires cause soil erosion, which threatens the quality and quantity of the water supply.
-Hot fire can result in a waxy, water-repellent layer on the soil.
-54 This leads to water runoff, which can destroy watersheds and contaminate water supplies hundreds of miles from burn sites.
-After Colorado's Hayman Fire in 2002, water sources in the surrounding areas had elevated levels of nitrates and particles, causing cloudiness for five years after the blaze.
-55
+Hot fire can result in a waxy, water-repellent layer on the soil.54 This leads to water runoff, which can destroy watersheds and contaminate water supplies hundreds of miles from burn sites.
+After Colorado's Hayman Fire in 2002, water sources in the surrounding areas had elevated levels of nitrates and particles, causing cloudiness for five years after the blaze.55